WinVector/Examples/LogisticOmit/margin_recovery.md

 ### Solving For the Joint Distribution

-In our case we have an example data distribution (with illegal negative entries!).
+We use linear algebra to solve for an example data distribution estimate (with illegal negative entries!).

 ``` r
 # typical solution (in the linear sense, signs not enforced)